cklb/pymoskito/docs/tutorial/new_controller.rst

 PyMoskito's :doc:`Controltools <../modules/controltools>` provide functions
-to calculate the values of a linear state feedback and a prefilter, which can be used as seen in lines :py:data:`49-50`:
+to calculate the values of a linear state feedback and a prefilter, which can be used as seen in lines :py:data:`49-50`.
+The method :py:data:`place_siso()` is an implementation of the Ackermann formula:

 .. literalinclude:: minimalSystem/controller.py
     :start-after: #init